mindspore-ai/docs/docs/mindspore/source_en/faq/feature_advice.md

 <br/>

-### Q: Does MindSpore run only on Huawei `Ascend`?
+### Q: Can a network script trained on GPU using MindSpore be directly used for training on Ascend without modification?

-A: MindSpore supports Huawei `Ascend`, `GPUs`, and `CPUs`, and supports heterogeneous computing.
+A: Yes.
+MindSpore provides unified APIs for Ascend/GPU/CPU.
+With operator support, network scripts can run across platforms without modification.

 <br/>

 ### Q: If MindSpore and PyTorch are installed in an environment, can the syntax of the two frameworks be used together in a Python file?

-A: You can use the two frameworks in a python file.
+A: You can use the two frameworks in a Python file.
 Pay attention to the differences between types.
 For example, the tensor types created by the two frameworks are different, but the basic types of Python are general.

 <br/>

 ### Q: Can MindSpore read a ckpt file of TensorFlow?

 A: The formats of  `ckpt` of MindSpore and `ckpt` of TensorFlow are not generic.
-Although both use the `Protocol` Buffers, the definition of `proto` are different.
+Although both use the `Protocol` Buffers, the definitions of `proto` are different.
 Currently, MindSpore cannot read the TensorFlow or Pytorch `ckpt` files.

 <br/>